 The responsibility for paying for education rests with the student and his or her family.
 The costs of attending college can be met in a variety of ways, including summer and part-time employment, family assistance, federal grants and loans, state grants, institutional scholarships, and other private aid such as scholarships or private educational loans.
-But most important, we pray that you will trust the Lord to provide for your educational expenses.
+Planning is vital, but most important, we pray that you will trust the Lord to provide for your educational expenses.